lionelmace/vpc-on-classic-vsi/vsi_is_manage_images.md

 # Importing and managing images
 {: #managing-images}

 You can import your own custom image to the {{site.data.keyword.vpc_short}} infrastructure.
-Then, you can use your custom image to create new virtual server instances.
+Then, you can use your custom image to create new generation 1 virtual server instances.
 {:shortdesc}

 ## Before you begin